-MLP Risk (All Funds): An investment in MLP units involves certain risks which differ from an investment in the securities of a corporation.
+• MLP Risk (All Funds): An investment in MLP units involves certain risks which differ from an investment in the securities of a corporation.
 Holders of MLP units have limited control and voting rights on matters affecting the partnership.
 In addition, there are certain tax risks associated with an investment in MLP units and conflicts of interest exist between common unit holders and the general partner, including those arising from incentive distribution payments.
 As a partnership, an MLP has no tax liability at the entity level.
 If, as a result of a change in current law or a change in an MLP's business, an MLP were treated as a corporation for federal income tax purposes, such MLP would be obligated to pay federal income tax on its income at the corporate tax rate.
 If an MLP were classified as a corporation for federal income tax purposes, the amount of cash available for distribution by the MLP would be reduced and distributions received by investors would be taxed under federal income tax laws applicable to corporate dividends (as dividend income, return of capital, or capital gain).
 Therefore, treatment of an MLP as a corporation for federal income tax purposes would result in a reduction in the after-tax return to investors, likely causing a reduction in the value of Fund shares.

 Additional risks include the following.
-A decline in commodity prices may lead to a reduction in production or supply of those commodities.
+The volatility in commodity prices may lead to the fluctuation in production or supply of those commodities.
 A decrease in the production of natural gas, natural gas liquids, crude oil, coal or other energy commodities or a decrease in the volume of such commodities available for transportation, mining, processing, storage or distribution may adversely impact the financial performance of MLPs.
 To maintain or grow their revenues, these companies need to maintain or expand their reserves through exploration of new sources of supply, through the development of existing sources, through acquisitions, or through long-term contracts to acquire reserves.
 The financial performance of MLPs may be adversely affected if they, or the companies to whom they provide the service, are unable to cost-effectively acquire additional reserves sufficient to replace the natural decline.

 Various governmental authorities have the power to enforce compliance with regulations and the permits issued under them, and violators are subject to administrative, civil and criminal penalties, including civil fines, injunctions or both.
 Stricter laws, regulations or enforcement policies could be enacted in the future which would likely increase compliance costs and may adversely affect the financial performance of MLPs.
-Volatility of commodity prices, which may lead to a reduction in production or supply, may also negatively impact the performance of MLPs.
+Volatility of commodity prices, which may lead to the fluctuation in production or supply, may also negatively impact the performance of MLPs.

 MLPs are also subject to risks that are specific to the industry they serve.
 MLPs that provide crude oil, refined product, natural gas liquids and natural gas services are subject to supply and demand fluctuations in the markets they serve which will be impacted by a wide range of factors, including fluctuating commodity prices, weather, increased conservation or use of alternative fuel sources, increased governmental or environmental regulation, depletion, rising interest rates, declines in domestic or foreign production, accidents or catastrophic events, and economic conditions, among others.
-The trending excess worldwide oil and gas reserves and production has, and may further, depress the value of investments in energy related MLPs.
-This trend is causing producers to curtail production and/or reduce capital spending for exploration activities.